becerda/DiskpartGUI-WPF/README.md

 6) Activate BitLock

 ## Listing Of Found Drive
-Diskpart command line interpreter by Java will be used to display information.
+Diskpart command line interpreter by C#-WPF.NET framework will be used to display information.

 ### Diskpart
 ```bash